 Currently enrolled and matriculated St. John's University School of Law 2L, 3L, and 4L J.D. students who are in good academic standing may apply for the Dean's Travel Study Program.
 Students must have a valid passport.

-A committee will make recommendations for participation in the program to the Dean shortly after the application deadline.
-Offers, including a wait-list, will be communicated by the end of October, and students must promptly inform the program director if they will participate.
-The program cost of $1,900 is due at the time that Spring semester tuition is due.
+A committee will make selections shortly after the application deadline.
+Offers, including a wait-list, will be communicated by November 5, 2019, and students must promptly inform the program director if they will participate.
+The program cost of $2,100 for Brazil and Uruguay or $2,000 for Germany is due at the time that Spring semester tuition is due.
 Students can apply financial aid to the program cost.

 Comparative Legal Systems: Brazil and Uruguay.
 Please complete the online application.

 Comparative Legal Systems: Munich and Nuremberg.
 Please complete the online application.

 If you were not able to attend one of our October 2019 study abroad information sessions, you can review the presentation here.